VulnerabilityHistoryProject/vulnerabilities/CHORES.md

 Push your corrections to a new branch and make a pull request.

+## Getting SWEN-331 CVEs

+* Make sure you have the latest `vulnerabilities` repo
+* Make sure it's on the correct branch (e.g. dev or master depending on the situation)
+* Make sure you have the latest shepherd tools with `vhp version`
+* Check up on how to use `vhp ready` with `vhp help ready`

+Run `vhp ready`.
+Example runs:

+`vhp ready --project=kernel --min-vccs=1 --max-level=1`

+Once you're happy with the output, pipe it to a CSV file, e.g.

+`vhp ready --project=kernel --min-vccs=1 --max-level=1 --full > tmp/kernel_331_cves.csv`

+The defaults of fixes and vccs being between 1 and 5 are pretty sensible, so this works:

+`vhp ready --project=kernel --full > tmp/kernel_331_cves.csv`

 # Useful Tips and Tools

 * SSH: for working on the servers, you'll need an SSH client.
 We recommend MobaXTerm or PuTTY for Windows, or just the terminal for Mac.
 MobaXTerm has a ton of nice features.